SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 • Parasomnias including sleep walking, rapid eye movement sleep behavior disorder (RBD), or violent sleep terrors

 As a general rule, Medicare doesn’t offer coverage for other sleep disorders such as insomnia or circadian rhythm sleep disorders.
-Medicare may deny coverage for a sleep study if you have a very clear case of sleepwalking that doesn’t pose any physical danger.
+Medicare may deny coverage for a sleep study if you have an uncomplicated case of sleepwalking that doesn’t pose any physical danger.
 Also, Medicare won’t pay for a test that only uses actigraphy to track your limb movements during sleep, unless this is performed as part of a sleep test.

 If you’re diagnosed with obstructive sleep apnea, Medicare may also cover the cost of CPAP therapy.